Author, Nesrine Cheikh, RD

 4. Make sure all your meals are balanced

 It is very important to ensure that your meals are well balanced so that you can feel full and satisfied as well as have all the nutrients you need to fulfill your body’s needs.
 Try and have half your plate as vegetables (at least two different kinds).
 Vegetables don’t always have to be boring.
 Experiment with different flavours or maybe try new vegetables you have never had before.
 The other half of your plate should consist of protein and starch (1/4 each).
-Try and aim for whole grains or starches with more fiber.
-For example, leave the skin on potatoes for added fiber (just make sure you rinse them really well!).
+Try and aim for whole grains or starches with more fibre.
+For example, leave the skin on potatoes for added fibre (just make sure you rinse them really well!).
 When it comes to protein, look for leaner meats or remove the skin off of chicken.
 You can also try more vegetarian sources of protein like legumes, lentils, nuts and meat substitutes made from soybeans.

 5. Ignore fad diets

 There is ALWAYS a new fad diet out there and it can be very confusing to follow what’s best for you.
-What most of these fad diets have in common is the fact that they are very calorie restrictive.
+What most of these fad diets have in common is the fact that they are very calorie-restrictive.
 Although weight loss can be achieved, these diets tend to result in short-term outcomes, be very difficult to sustain, lack important nutrients and have the potential to lead to very restrictive and unhealthy eating habits.
 There is no “one size fits all” and it is important to understand that making small lifestyle changes can lead to better long-term outcomes.

 6. Keep active with something you LOVE